-E. CAD drafting standards shall incorporate as a minimum the following:

-- 1. Text is not written over room names or over walls. - 2.
+- E. CAD drafting standards shall incorporate as a minimum the following: - 1.
+Text is not written over room names or over walls. - 2.
 Call-outs (leader lines) shall be used wherever possible, shall not be at the same angle as the architecture, and shall not cross each other. - 3.
-Locate schedules, details, sections, etc. from the right side of the page to the left. - 4.
-Linework shall be appropriately broken and dashed, when necessary, to clearly illustrate pipe and ductwork intersections. - 5.
+Locate schedules, details, sections, etc. from the right side of the page to the left.

+- 4. Linework shall be appropriately broken and dashed, when necessary, to clearly illustrate pipe and ductwork intersections. - 5.
 All pipe and ductwork shall be labeled with flow arrows. - 6.
 Drops and risers shall be tagged with what the riser is, the size, and "up to" or "dn to". - 7.
-Clear indication of existing versus new and points of interconnection.

-- F. The designer shall include flow schematics for all hydronic systems, steam & condensate systems.
+Clear indication of existing versus new and points of interconnection. - F. The designer shall include flow schematics for all hydronic systems, steam & condensate systems, and air systems.
 Plumbing riser diagrams shall be provided for sanitary waste and vent and domestic water systems. - G. Equipment schedules shall include the following: - 1.
 Electrical requirements including voltage, phase, minimum circuit ampacity, maximum fuse size, starter requirements, and brake horsepower ratings for all motors. - 2.
 Minimum energy efficiency ratings. - 3.
-Sound data for any equipment that may be the source of higher noise levels. - 4.
+Sound data for air handling equipment (by octave band for large air handlers). - 4.
 Thermal Capacity requirements. - 5.
 A listing of standard features and required options. - H. All designs shall consider energy savings measures.
 The consultant shall prepare estimated energy consumption data for review by Dartmouth College. - I. All consultants shall thoroughly review the site conditions and all available prints prior to designing modifications or additions to existing structures.